Start of Semester Guide

 International Student Appointee Work Hour Limits: International Appointees: F-1 and J-1 students acknowledge that under U.S. SEVP policy, they may work no more than 20 hours any week while the university is in session, regardless of whether weekly hours are reported or how payment is structured (J-1 students must receive written authorization from OIS/program sponsor prior to beginning employment).
 Working more than 20 hours per week is permitted only during Thanksgiving, winter, spring, and summer breaks.
 Violations of these visa rules have severe consequences for students.

 Annual Faculty Productivity Reports: University policy requires that faculty provide annual information on their academic activities for merit review and other purposes.
-Elements @ IU (DMAI replacement) is one tool for reporting productivity; your unit may choose other forms, but in all cases, 2024 faculty activities must be submitted by January 15, 2025.”
+Elements @ IU (the replacement for DMAI) is one tool for reporting productivity; your unit may choose other forms, but in all cases, 2024 faculty activities must be submitted by January 15, 2025.

 Campus Safety: The PROTECT IU website offers a variety of resources to keep you safe on campus, including: